jwharm/java-gi/docs/register.md

     ```kotlin
         companion object {
+            init {
-            val gtype: Type = Types.register<MyObject, ObjectClass>(MyObject::class.java)
+                Types.register<MyObject, ObjectClass>(MyObject::class.java)
             }
+        }
     ```

-By declaring the `gtype` as a static field in this way, it will be registered immediately when the JVM classloader initializes the Java class.
+By using a static initializer, the GObject type will be registered immediately when the JVM classloader initializes the Java class.
+Similarly, you can register all your classes in your `main()` method.

-When instantiating a new instance of the object, pass the `gtype` to `GObject::new()`:
+When instantiating a new instance of the object, pass the class to `GObject::new()`:

 === "Java"

     ```java
         public MyObject() {
-            super(gtype, null);
+            super(MyObject.class);
         }
     ```

 === "Kotlin"

     ```kotlin
-        constructor() : super(gtype, null)
+        constructor() : super(MyObject::class.java)
     ```

 Alternatively, create a static factory method with a descriptive name like `create` or `newInstance` that calls `GObject::newInstance()`: